benitomartin/mlops-chicago-rides/README.md

 - `images:` images from results
 - `notebooks:` EDA and Modelling performed at the beginning of the project to establish a baseline
 - `src:` source code.
-It is divided in:
+It is divided into:
     - `api`: FastApi app code
     - `interface`: main workflows
     - `ml_logic`: data/preprocessing/modelling functions